jgujerry/python-virtual-environments/virtualenv+virtualenwrapper/README.md

 $ mkvirtualenv -p python3.12 testenv12
 ```

-For more details, please refer to the [official documentation](https://virtualenvwrapper.readthedocs.io/en/latest/).
+For more details about virtialenvwrapper, please refer to the [official documentation](https://virtualenvwrapper.readthedocs.io/en/latest/).

 Happy coding!